Which insect control devices will suit your restaurant and what factors should you consider?

 - Get all your employees on board.
 Next team meeting have a refresher on ways to keep your front and back of house spaces and procedures as fly proof and unattractive to pests as possible.
 The restaurant insect control checklist will assist you, giving you key points to discuss.

-Restaurant insect control is a team sport.
+Restaurant pest control is a team sport.

 Get your staff onboard.

 Moisture and food, garbage and garden beds all provide places for flies to feed and lay eggs.
 Flies will tend to linger where their basic needs are met.
 Few will stay in dry, clean areas.
 A continuous sanitation effort is needed to ensure flies do not hang around.